-hub North Scotland is the driving force behind the planning, procurement and delivery of community-based infrastructure projects across the north of Scotland.
+Hub North Scotland is the strategic development partner of choice for the planning, procurement and delivery of community-based infrastructure projects across the north of Scotland.
 It comprises of 16 public sector organisations, the Scottish Futures Trust and private sector partners in a joint venture company known as a hubCo with the purpose of working collaboratively to deliver inspiring projects for communities and best value for participants.

-Since its creation, hub North Scotland has been responsible for more than £630 million of projects in the education, healthcare and emergency service sectors with a healthy ongoing pipeline of work and plans to extend into social housing.
+Since its creation, Hub North Scotland has been responsible for £700 million of projects in the education, healthcare and emergency service sectors with a healthy ongoing pipeline of work and plans to extend into social housing.